EliuX/flask-opa/README.md

 1. Bind the OPA class to your Flask application

-    Its easy to bind the Flask-OPA library to your application.
+    It is easy to bind the Flask-OPA library to your application.
 Just follow the following steps:

    1. Create the OPA instance

        ```python
        app = Flask(__name__)
        app.config.from_pyfile('app.cfg')
        opa = OPA(app, parse_input)
        ```

-    Lets see the parameters that we passed to the OPA class:
+       Let's see the parameters that we passed to the OPA class:

        - `parse_input` (Required) contains a method that returns the input data json to be evaluated by the policy, e.g.:

        ```json
        {
            "input": {
              "method": "GET",
              "path": ["data", "jon"],
              "user": "paul"
            }
        }
        ```

        - `url` (Optional) to use an specific url instead of the `OPA_URL` optionally specified in the app configuration.
        - `allow_function` (Optional) predicate that determinate if the response from OPA allows (True) or denies (False) the request

        If you want enforce the OPA security in your application you can create the OPA instance like this:

        ```python
        opa = OPA.secure(app, parse_input, url="http://localhost:8181/v1/data/package_name/allow")
        ```

        or

        ```python
        opa = OPA(app, parse_input, url="http://localhost:8181/v1/data/package_name/allow").secured()
        ```

-    otherwise OPA will enforce your security only if ``OPA_SECURED`` is `True`.
+       otherwise, OPA will enforce your security only if ``OPA_SECURED`` is `True`.

        Specify the logging level to `DEBUG` if you want to get access to Flask-OPA logs of its operations using

        ```python
        app.logger.setLevel(logging.DEBUG)
        ```

    1. Run your Flask application.

 ## Policy Enforcement point
-One of the features this module provides is [Policy Enforcement Point][PEP] which basically allows you to ensure policies at any method of your application.
+One of the features this module provides is [Policy Enforcement Point][PEP], which basically allows you to ensure policies at any method of your application.
-For practical purposes, lets imagine a sample method that is in charge of logging content related to actions done by users.
+For practical purposes, lets imagine a sample method that is in charge of logging content related to some actions done by users.
 In this case we must create a different input functions that provide useful information for certain policies that will decide if a log should be sent or not to a remote server.
-Lets suppose that such logging method is something like:
+Let's suppose that such logging method is something like:

 ```python
 def log_remotely(content):